From Observation to Causation

 Mechanistic interpretability begins with observational tools.
 The logit lens shows what a model would predict if processing stopped at a given layer.
 Probing classifiers reveal what information is linearly decodable from the residual stream.
 Attention patterns display where each head directs its focus.
 These techniques are powerful, but they share a fundamental limitation: they show what information exists in a model's internals, not what information the model actually uses.

-The gap matters.
-A probing classifier might detect part-of-speech information at 95% accuracy from layer 6 activations, yet removing that information has no effect on the model's downstream performance.
-The information was there, but the model did not rely on it.
-Observation reveals correlation.
-We need causation.
+A probing classifier might detect part-of-speech information at 95% accuracy from layer 6 activations, yet removing that information might leave downstream performance unchanged.
+The information was present, but the model did not rely on it.
+Observation establishes accessibility; testing use requires an intervention.

 Heimersheim, S., Nanda, N.